 In 1565, John Youll (Youle, Yewle or Ewle), the tenant miller at the Queen's Mill (now Mill Hatch, 7a Bridge Street) travelled to Southampton to buy a new mill stone.
 After paying for it, he was asked to pay a toll for it, but he refused, saying that he dwelt in Hungerford which was free of all tolls by Charter of the Duke of Lancaster.
 (Jim Davis adds "By Royal Charter in 1267, the possessions of Edmund Earl of Lancaster were freed from a variety of dues - this extended to all the Earl's possessions, which included Hungerford.
 The inhabitants also had the Charter of John of Gaunt, which gave them similar rights in addition to the free fishing, or at least, so they said.)

-Youll was one of the youngest burgesses, aged about 25 years.
+Youll was one of the youngest burgesses, aged about 25 years at the time.
 Back home in Hungerford, at the next Hocktide Court in the spring of 1566, he stood up and related his experience at Southampton.
 He asked the assembled company if he had been correct.
 The ancient charter was produced from the Town Chest, but, unfortunately, no-one was able to read the text!

-So the Constable, John Lovelake (Lovelack or Lovelocke), took them away to have them translated.
+So the Constable, John Lovelake (Lovelack or Lovelocke), took them away to have them transcribed.
 It seems doubtful that the John of Gaunt Charter was ever seen again.

 The town's dispute with Brian Gunter, 1568-9: